Nexmo/nexmo-developer/_documentation/en/account/overview.md

 ## User

 Represents a person that manages and configures the account via the [Dashboard](https://dashboard.nexmo.com/).
-Users have logins and passwords, and different sets of permissions.
+Users have usernames and passwords to login to the [Dashboard](https://dashboard.nexmo.com/), and different sets of permissions to define what users can manage via the Dashboard.

 ## Subaccounts